-He was also editor for two text series, Yearbook of Chiropractic and Advances in Chiropractic, both of which were published through the Mosby Year Book Company.
+He was also the editor for two text series, Yearbook of Chiropractic and Advances in Chiropractic, both of which were published through the Mosby Year Book Company.
 He has published a number of textbooks, including Fundamentals of Chiropractic Diagnosis and Management and Chiropractic Technique (with Drs.
 Tom Bergmann and David Peterson).
-He serves on more than 20 editorial boards and is also associate editor for several.
-Dr. Lawrence was a co-investigator on Palmer College’s R25 grant designed to help expand the use and understanding of evidence-based practice among the faculty and student body at Palmer College.
+He also serves on more than 20 editorial boards and is also an associate editor for several.
+Dr. Lawrence was a co-investigator on Palmer College’s R25 grant, designed to help expand the use and understanding of evidence-based practice among the faculty and student body at Palmer College.

-Dr. Lawrence, was a merit reviewer for the Foundation for Chiropractic Education and Research, and for the Health Resources Service Agency (HRSA) in both their Chiropractic Demonstration Grants program, the Interdisciplinary Training for Rural Health Care program and other programs related to delivery of health care in rural settings.
-He was a member of the Ad Hoc Committee for the Office of Alternative Medicine, and later became a member of the Alternative Medicine Program Advisory Council of the OAM and the US National Center for Complementary and Alternative Medicine.
+Dr. Lawrence was a merit reviewer for the Foundation for Chiropractic Education and Research and for the Health Resources Service Agency (HRSA) in both their Chiropractic Demonstration Grants program, the Interdisciplinary Training for Rural Health Care program, and other programs related to the delivery of healthcare in rural settings.
+He was a member of the Ad Hoc Committee for the Office of Alternative Medicine.
+He later became a member of the Alternative Medicine Program Advisory Council of the OAM and the U.S. National Center for Complementary and Alternative Medicine.
 He drafted the entry on chiropractic that appeared in “Alternative Medicine: Expanding Medical Horizons.”
-He was invited to participate in President Clinton’s health care reform program.
-Dr. Lawrence has many professional publications.
+Dr. Lawrence was even invited to participate in President Clinton’s healthcare reform program and has many professional publications.
 In 1998, Dr. Lawrence was named “Researcher of the Year” by the Foundation for Chiropractic Research and Education for his service to the profession.
-He has also been awarded 2 Presidential Leadership Awards from the American Chiropractic Association and in 2013 was named Academician of the Year by the ACA.
+He has also been awarded two Presidential Leadership Awards from the American Chiropractic Association, and in 2013, was named “Academician of the Year” by the ACA.
 Dr. Lawrence serves as vice-chair for the institutional review board (IRB) for Genesis Health Care in Davenport, IA.
-In addition to his DC degree, Dr. Lawrence has earned Master’s Degrees in Medical Education (MMedEd) from the University of Dundee and Bioethics and Health Policy (MA) from Loyola University Chicago.
+In addition to his DC degree, Dr. Lawrence has earned Master’s degrees in Medical Education (MMedEd) from the University of Dundee and Bioethics and Health Policy (MA) from Loyola University Chicago.